 Montages of large areas generally need to be taken with stage movement.
 If you are acquiring such montages for image analysis or 3D reconstruction rather than just for an overview or mapping in the Navigator, then you will want high-quality images.
 The Montage Setup dialog box allows you to enable a collection of settings for a high-quality stage montage.
 For a substantial data collection effort, you may need to experiment with these settings to find which ones you need.

 Focusing is important for large montages.
 There is an option to run the autofocus routine on every frame.
 However, this is probably not necessary in many cases.
 For example, if the sample is locally tilted by 1°, then the Z height and thus the focus will change by only 0.18 µm over a distance of 10 µm.
 Thus, there is also an option to acquire the montage in successive square blocks of images, focusing only in the center of each block.
-On an FEI scope, this should save significant amounts of time.
+On a Thermo/FEI scope, this should save significant amounts of time.
 On a JEOL, the time savings may be less because of the slower stage and it may result in more variable overlaps between adjacent pieces.

 If there is enough drift after a stage movement to impair the quality of the images, you may need to increase the delay between stage movement and image acquisition.
 In addition, if you are focusing for each piece, you can select an option to have it repeat the autofocus if the drift is higher than a selected limit.